Growing broccoli should be compulsory in everyone’s garden patch. Not only is it delicious, but it is nutritious and easy to grow.

 How long does broccoli take to grow?

-Your broccoli will be ready to harvest in between 50-80 days depending on the variety.
+Your broccoli will be ready to harvest in between 50 and 80 days, depending on the variety.
 It is important to harvest broccoli early in the morning before it heats up.
-Use a sharp knife or secateurs to cut off the head of the plant taking around 10cm of the stem.
-It is important that you slice the stalk on an angle to prevent water pooling and rotting.
+Use a sharp knife or secateurs to cut off the plant’s head, taking around 10cm of the stem.
+It is important that you slice the stalk at an angle to prevent water pooling and rotting.

 Best gardening tools